FranciscoAT/movie_db/docs/README.md

 ##Tastekid

-Use Tastekid API to search for recommendations for movies :[TasteKid API](http://www.tastekid.com/read/app)
+Use [Tastekid API](http://www.tastekid.com/read/app) to search for recommendations for movies

 Limited to 150 recommendation requests/hour